 I was actually thinking about that today.
 I had just returned from Venice where it’s so sunny and hot and got back to England where it’s grey and raining and I do like that.
 I was happy to get back to the rain and the grey.
 I heard this man walking down the street and he had a hacking cough and immediately I’m laying there [in my apartment] and I begin imagining his cough and where he’s going to work and who is his girlfriend.
 I was already fantasizing for 10 minutes about his life.
 I went down to make tea and was thinking, “Oh maybe he has lots of girlfriends but can’t commit to any of them and is just all over the place…” It came from this image of a man walking to work with a hacking cough feeling sorry for himself on a grey day.
 His life is probably something completely different, but my mind was just off…

-That is why I’m looking forward to being somewhere completely lively because my next project is about a bunch of working class kids and am looking forward to finding something stimulating.
-I look forward to seeing how these kids interact, what they say.
+That is why I’m looking forward to being somewhere completely lively, because my next project is about a bunch of working class kids and I want to find something stimulating.
+I can’t wait to see how these kids interact, what they say.
 I’ve been thinking that rather than sitting in a room writing alone, which is very hard work, that I might do something different.
 I would like to find the character first and start talking to them and base my projects on the people I find.
 It would be sort of a documentary.
 I think it would suit me better.
 It’s hard being alone in your head for a long time and I’ve been doing that.
 So I’m really excited about coming to New York and being in a different environment.

 FD: What filmmakers present and in the past do you look to or are inspired by?